Red Ribbon Army: General Blue

 General Blue (ブルー将軍, Burū-Shōgun) is the titular villain of the General Blue Saga arc in the original Dragon Ball series.
-One of the Red Ribbon Army's leaders and seemingly its most powerful member, Blue has special telekinetic abilities that allow him to paralyze other individuals and can also be used to control objects.
+One of the Red Ribbon Army's leaders and, seemingly, its most powerful member, Blue has special telekinetic abilities that allow him to paralyze others and control objects.
 He is a neat freak, and when he does not enjoy Bulma's attempts at seduction, she states that he is gay.
 He manages to steal the Dragon Radar during their final encounter; after returning to the army's headquarters, however, he is set to be executed for not obtaining any of the Dragon Balls after multiple failures.
 He is allowed to fight the hitman Mercenary Tao to redeem himself, though Tao easily kills Blue using only his tongue.
 He is voiced by Toshio Furukawa in Japanese, and Sonny Strait in the Funimation dub.

 Mercenary Tao

 Tao Pai Pai, Mercenary Tao or General Tao in English anime dubs, is a hitman hired by the Red Ribbon Army to deal with Goku.
 He is the younger brother of Master Shen, or Crane Hermit (鶴仙人, Tsuru-Sen'nin), the lifelong rival of Master Roshi.
 He wears a custom-made pink gi with the kanji for "kill" (殺, satsu) on the front and the English phrase "KILL YOU!" on the back.
 He is first introduced in the series by being hired by the Red Ribbon Army to take out Goku and retrieve the Dragon Balls he possesses.
 He murders General Blue with only his tongue, slew Bora the guardian of Korin Tower with his own spear, and seemingly kills Goku.
 After succeeding in the initial battle and collecting most of the Dragon Balls in Goku's possession, Goku challenges him again with his newfound power from Korin.
 He gets caught in the explosion of his own grenade and is assumed dead.
 Master Shen later enters his disciples Tien Shinhan and Chiaotzu in the 22nd World Martial Arts Tournament, and attempts to avenge his brother by ordering his disciples to hurt and kill Goku and Master Roshi's other students.
 It is later revealed that Tao survived and was modified into a cyborg using all the money he gained from his previous assassination jobs.
-He enters the 23rd World Martial Arts Tournament with the support of Master Shen, but is easily defeated by his brother's former student Tien Shinhan.
-In the anime Tao makes further appearances in filler episodes of Dragon Ball Z during its fifth season.
+He enters the 23rd World Martial Arts Tournament with the support of Master Shen.
+Still, he is easily defeated by his brother's former student Tien Shinhan.
+In the anime, Tao makes further appearances in filler episodes of Dragon Ball Z during its fifth season.

 In Japanese, he is voiced by Chikao Ōtsuka in Dragon Ball and Yukimasa Kishino in Dragon Ball Z. In the Ocean dub, he is voiced by Scott McNeil, while in the Funimation dub, he is voiced by Kent Williams, who also voiced Dr. Gero.